 1. Academic Version

-This section includes 3 long texts ranging from factual and descriptive to analytical and discursive.
-These lengthy texts are very authentic and are generally taken from newspapers, journals, books, and magazines.
+This section includes three long texts ranging from factual and descriptive to analytical and discursive.
+These lengthy texts are authentic and generally taken from newspapers, journals, books, and magazines.

 2. General Training Version

-In this section, you will need to read extracts from the given sources like newspapers, books, notices, magazines, advertisements, and guidelines.
+In this section, you will need to read extracts from sources like newspapers, books, notices, magazines, advertisements, and guidelines.

 3. Writing:60 Minutes